Kai-46/VisSatSatelliteStereo/README.md

-# Satellite Stereo
+# VisSat Satellite Stereo

 ## Introduction
 This is the python interface for VISion-based SATellite stereo (VisSat) that is backed by [our adapted COLMAP](https://github.com/Kai-46/ColmapForSatelliteStereo.git).
 You can run both SfM and MVS on a set of satellite images.

 ## Installation
 * Install [our adapted COLMAP](https://github.com/Kai-46/ColmapForSatelliteStereo.git) first.
-* Use python3 instead of python2
+* Use python3 instead of python2.
-* All the python dependent packages can be installed via
+* All the python dependent packages can be installed via:

 ```{r, engine='bash', count_lines}
 pip3 install -r requirements.txt